AdobeDocs/dynamic-media-classic.en/help/using/creating-template.md

 ## Use shadow and glow effects on layers {#using-shadow-and-glow-effects-on-layers}

 You can apply a shadow or glow to a layer.
-The shadow or glow is applied to the perimeter of the layer and extends inward or outward, depending on the shadow or glow option you choose.
+The shadow or glow applies to the perimeter of the layer and extends inward or outward, depending on the shadow or glow option you choose.
 If your template originated with a PSD file with shadow and glow effects, you can adjust these effects in Adobe Dynamic Media Classic.

 After you apply a shadow or glow effect, you can adjust its size, color, opacity, and position in the Layer Properties area of the Template screen.